daiphuongngo/Predicting-Market-Movements-Building-Smart-Portfolios-with-ML-DL-RL-from-5-Major-Canadian-Banks/README.md

 #### Bank of Nova Scotia (BNS)

-There is smooth tracking as predicted series aligns very closely with actual prices.
+There is smooth tracking as predicted series aligns very closely with the actual prices.
 But there is moderate variance that slight smoothing was noticed, but trend detection is reliable considerably.

 #### Bank of Montreal (BMO)